Restore a volume backup

 Now that we have the ID of the backup and the volume where we want to restore the backup to we can execute the following command to restore the backup.

-openstack volume backup restore <backup_id> <volume_id>
+openstack volume backup restore <backup_id> <volume_id> --force

 You have now restored your backup!
 We hope this article was helpful and that you have successfully recovered your data using your volume backup!